code-ops-show/transponder/README.md

 + [kontax on heroku](http://kontax.herokuapp.com)
 + [kontax on github](http://github.com/xpdr/kontax)

 Kontax is an example app for showcasing what Transponder is capable of doing.
 The larger and more complex an app becomes the more transponder shines.
+Especially if you want to build apps that need real time stuff.

 ## TODO - Whats Coming